Our Purpose

 How we are making a difference

-In our annual reports, we detail our priorities, outline the initiatives we pursued to realize them, and highlight the partnerships that were instrumental in driving our impact.
+In our annual reports, we detail our priorities, outline the initiatives we pursued to realize them, and highlight the partnerships that were instrumental in driving our impact across all 99 counties in Iowa and beyond.

 2021-2022 Annual Report